 RACC's open admissions policy does not guarantee acceptance into a specific program of study.
 Some programs have requirements that must be met in order for students to secure licensure or certification upon completion of the program.
 Other factors include limitations on enrollment based upon availability of college or community facilities used for practice experience.
 These programs may consider your academic performance in both high school and college, in addition to other factors, when making decisions about program qualifications.

 RACC uses data collected through the application for admissions to better understand our students.
-Some data is also reported to outside agencies as required by law.
+Some data are also reported to outside agencies as required by law.
 Students attending postsecondary institutions may opt-out of Pennsylvania-mandated data collection by completing the Postsecondary Data Collection Opt-Out Form.